GLOBAL MARKET-Shares edge down on wary growth outlook, though US data strong

 * Focus on next week's ECB policy meeting

 * Dollar slips as ECB action seen weakening euro (Adds close of European bond, stock markets)

 NEW YORK, May 30 (Reuters) - Global equity markets edged slightly lower on Friday as fears that growth expectations are too high offset mostly solid economic data, while the dollar eased on the likelihood the European Central Bank will deliver monetary stimulus next week.

-Wall Street was mixed and a measure of global equities slid after hitting its highest level in more than six years on Thursday and was less than 2 percent from its lifetime high.
+Wall Street fell and a measure of global equities slid after hitting its highest level in more than six years on Thursday, though that was still 2 percent below its lifetime high.

-U.S. consumer spending fell for the first time in a year in April, but the decline, following two months of solid gains, did not change expectations for a sharp rebound in economic growth this quarter.
+U.S. consumer spending fell for the first time in a year in April, but the decline, which followed two months of solid gains, did not change expectations for a sharp rebound in economic growth this quarter.